 BARBRI Opt-Out Procedure

-- If you expect to graduate after the Spring Semester, you must opt out in the prior Fall Semester.
-Between August 1 and October 1 prior to your graduation in May, you must send an e-mail to Dean Faught at firstname.lastname@example.org AND Lindsey Johnson at email@example.com and request to opt out of the Academic & Professional Support Program.
-Please include your eleven-digit student ID number.
+- If you expect to graduate after the Spring Semester (May Graduation), you must opt out in the prior Fall Semester.
+Between July 15th and September 15th prior to your graduation in May, you must fill out this form.
+Late forms will not be accepted.

 - If you expect to graduate after the Fall Semester, you must opt out in the prior Spring Semester.
-Between February 1 and May 1 prior to your graduation in January, you must send an e-mail to Dean Faught at firstname.lastname@example.org AND Lindsey Johnson at email@example.com and request to opt out of the Academic & Professional Support Program.
-Please include your eleven-digit student ID number.
+Between February 1 and May 1 prior to your graduation in January, you must fill out this form.

-- Should you choose to opt out, the Bursar’s Office will credit your Loyola tuition account for the final semester of attendance with a refund of the Academic & Professional Support Program fee (minus the cost of any BARBRI books and/or materials you have already received), which will generate a refund if your tuition and fee balance is covered.
+- Should you choose to opt out, the Bursar’s Office will credit your Loyola tuition account for the final semester of attendance with a refund of the fee (minus the cost of any BARBRI books and/or materials you have already received), which will generate a refund if your tuition and fee balance is covered.

 If you have any questions regarding your tuition or the fee, please contact the Bursar’s Office.

 In addition, if you have any questions about BARBRI, please contact your BARBRI Director of Legal Education and Loyola Alum, Mallory Guerreso, at Mallory.Guerreso@Barbri.com or 815-791-3485.